 Participants were asked how strongly they 'agreed' or 'disagreed' with a series of statements about online privacy.
-Interestingly, a majority of respondents (50-65 percent) 'agreed' or 'strongly agreed' to the four statements related to their personal attitude and behaviour: that there is no privacy online, accept it; that they actively protect and control their privacy online and that they have nothing to hide.
+Interestingly, a majority of respondents (50-65 per cent) 'agreed' or 'strongly agreed' to the four statements related to their personal attitude and behaviour: that there is no privacy online, accept it; that they actively protect and control their privacy online and that they have nothing to hide.

-Figure 21: Attitudes to online privacy
+Figure 21: Attitudes to online privacy - individual

 Respondents were much more concerned about others behaviour toward the violation of their own privacy online.
-This concern was focussed around private corporations (40 percent) and individuals 30 percent) rather than governments (both about 20 percent agreement).
+This concern was focussed around private corporations (40 per cent) and individuals 30 per cent) rather than governments (both about 20 per cent agreement).
 About one in four believe that concerns about online privacy are exaggerated.

-Figure 22: Concerns about online privacy
+Figure 22: Attitudes to online privacy - organisational

-3.2.1.
+3.1.1.
 Negative experiences